 This marketing strategy is widely used in product recommendations, targeted emails/ads, and so on.
 Amazon is a good example of product recommendation, using market basket analysis for cross-selling.
 Big Data helps Amazon to recommend a product based on the customer’s buying history, as well as the buying history of other people who bought the same item.
 Similarly, in the case of targeted emails, Big Data helps reveal information about the customers, including their interests, which specific products they were using, etc. The idea is to build a personal bond with customers, which can lead to increased sales.

 Performing customer sentiment analysis

 Big Data plays an important role in digital marketing.
-In the digital era, the data collection software companies like Octoparse has made data extraction easier than ever to non-tech savvy marketers.
+In the digital era, the data collection software companies like Octoparse have made data extraction easier than ever for non-tech-savvy marketers.
 Making decisions based on the comprehension of data can lead to important breakthroughs in business such as better control of inventory, bigger savings, and eventually higher sales turnovers.